trans-travel/trans-travel/us/fl.md

    bathroom, after which business/organization staff, security, or police force the trans person to leave.
 This is regardless of the user's legal identification, length of time on HRT, etc.
+ * Visitors to schools, such as parents and family members, will be covered by the educational laws and be required to be misgendered by school staff and forced to use improper bathrooms.

 ## Drag / Performance / Cross-dressing Laws